-Understandably you might panic because you want to get writing, but if you plan your answer a little, at the start, it gives you a great basis to work from.
+Understandably, you might panic and want to start writing your answer immediately because of the short time available, but if you plan your answer a little, at the start, it gives you a great basis to work from.
 That way, you know where you’re heading.
 It can also help you structure your writing

 - Hone your writing technique

 A good, clear, writing style is very important.
-Use short, digestible, paragraphs to make it easy for the examiner to read, and give you those vital marks.
+Use short, digestible, paragraphs to make it easy for the marker to read, and give you those vital marks.